MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-intro.md

 - Try the introductory tutorial, [Get started with Live Unit Testing in Visual Studio](live-unit-testing-start.md).

-- Read the detailed documentation, [Live Unit testing with Visual Studio 2017](live-unit-testing.md).
+- Read the detailed documentation, [Use Live Unit testing with Visual Studio 2017 Enterprise Edition](live-unit-testing.md).

 - Read the [Live Unit Testing FAQ](live-unit-testing-faq.md) to learn what's new in Live Unit Testing, as well as to read about tips and techniques for using Live Unit Testing.

-- Watch the Channel 9 video for a overview of Live Unit Testing and an overview of its features.
+- Watch the Channel 9 video for a overview of Live Unit Testing and its features. </br>

    <iframe src="https://sec.ch9.ms/ch9/940d/4b7943b2-c6ca-4cb8-9ff4-b0283463940d/VS2017LaunchT105_high.mp4" width="960" height="540" allowFullScreen frameBorder="0"></iframe>